webmasterMeyers/spaceinvaders-ms365/README.md

 The classic Space Invaders game written in JavaScript as a learning exercise.

+This fork is the Microsoft Edition.
+Get your love on for Microsoft!

 No jQuery or any other third party libraries, just raw JavaScript, CSS and HTML.

 See it Live: [https://dwmkerr.github.io/spaceinvaders/](https://dwmkerr.github.io/spaceinvaders/)